-The usual size for domestic carry-on luggage is 22" x 14" x 9", including the handle and the wheels.
+The usual size for domestic carry-on luggage is 56cm x 36cm x 23 xm or 22" x 14" x 9", including the handle and the wheels.
 There may be a discrepancy of a few inches across airlines.This size restriction ensures that your bag, along with those of other passengers, will fit safely in the overhead bin throughout your journey.

 Packing for a trip can be stressful, but it doesn't have to be.
-By following the 3-1-1 liquids rule and avoiding restricted items, you can ensure that your carry-on luggage complies with TSA regulations.
+By following TSA guidelines, doing some research before hand, you can ensure that your carry on luggage complies with TSA regulations.

 If you are considering an international trip, feel free to read this article that suggests travel gear to consider, travel documents to prepare and tips to fly with your little one.